labbsr0x/bb-bot/README.md

 The example client app `bb-promster` cluster will get registered to the **Big Brother's** ETCD and **Big Brother** will then start collecting metrics by federating it.

-Open your browser on `http://localhost:3000` to access the provided Grafana dashboard (user `bigbrother`, password `bigbrother`).

-Also, access `http://localhost:3001/test` on your browser to dispatch test alerts and see if you get them at your Telegram chat.
+Also, access `http://localhost:3000/test` on your browser to dispatch test alerts and see if you get them at your Telegram chat.

 # Big Brother